 In November 2004, Sanford became owner and president of S & S Motors in Watford City, an auto dealership founded by his grandfather in 1946.
 He steered the stagnant former Ford dealership to 10 consecutive years of sales increases and created a unique custom vehicle procurement service in an isolated western North Dakota community.

 As a board member with the McKenzie County Job Development Authority, Sanford helped the region manage the economic swings of the Bakken oil play.
 He also is a founding board member of a community-owned nonprofit that established a 62-unit affordable housing complex for essential service workers and a 190-child daycare facility to help meet the area’s workforce and childcare needs.

-As lieutenant governor, Sanford serves as president of the state Senate, leads the North Dakota Trade Office and chairs the State Investment Board, the Capitol Grounds Planning Commission, the Higher Education Challenge Fund Commission, the Early Childhood Education Council and the Northern Plains Unmanned Systems Authority.
-Sanford also serves as an ex-officio member on the EmPower Commission, chairs the state Hiring Council and serves on the interim Tribal Taxation Issues Committee.
+As lieutenant governor, Sanford serves as president of the state Senate, leads the North Dakota Trade Office and chairs the State Investment Board, the Capitol Grounds Planning Commission, the Clean Sustainable Energy Authority, the Higher Education Challenge Fund Commission, the Early Childhood Education Council, the Northern Plains Unmanned Systems Authority and the State Board of Equalization.
+Sanford also serves as an ex-officio member on the EmPower Commission.

 Sanford and his wife, Sandi, have three children, Sydney, Nicolas and Erin.